ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/06-esql/assignment.md

 enhanced_loading: null
 ---

-In many cases, it might suffice to simply parse your logs on-demand rather than to do so at the edge.
+In some cases, it might suffice to simply parse your logs on-demand rather than to do so at the edge.
+This is particularly beneficial to SREs who need to parse as part of a one-time Root Cause Analysis.

 Elastic's ES|QL piped query language makes this really easy:

 1. Open the [button label="Elasticsearch"](tab-1) tab
 2. Execute the following query: